BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately 5000 building and claims related expert witness designations, the Hillsborough County, New Hampshire Construction Expert Directory delivers a superior construction and design expert support solution to attorneys and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides building claims and trial support services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
-Utilizing in house resources which include construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the firm brings national experience and local capabilities to Hillsborough County and the surrounding areas.
+Through over four thousand construction, architectural, and engineering related expert designations, the Hillsborough County, New Hampshire Construction Expert Directory provides a wide spectrum of trial support and consulting services to lawyers and construction practice groups concerned with construction defect and claims litigation.
+BHA provides construction related trial support and expert services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
+In connection with in house personnel which comprise construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the construction experts group brings specialized experience and local capabilities to Hillsborough County and the surrounding areas.

 Construction Expert Witness News & Info